 - 1. An insurance policy, the forms of which shall have been approved by the Insurance Commissioner and be issued by an approved insurer, or - 2.
 A self-insured plan, which shall consist of a self-insurance plan document that complies with Authority requirements and a surety bond from an approved surety.

-B. Form of an Insurance Policy
+B. An Insurance Policy